lilitmovsesian/vut-fit-ipk-2project-2023-2024/README.md

 No extra features were implemented in this project.

 ### Testing
-The sniffer was tested manually on the provided reference Linux `IPK24` VM and on the Windows WSL using two terminals for simultaneous operations - one running the sniffer and the other for packet transmission.
+The sniffer was tested manually on the provided reference Linux `IPK24` VM with activated reference environment [7] and on the Windows WSL using two terminals for simultaneous operations - one running the sniffer and the other for packet transmission.
 The sniffer was tested to capture packet protocols specified in the task, as well as for several edge cases of program CLI arguments.
 Additionally, the sniffer was tested on `eth0` interface and the captured packet was manually cross-referenced against Wireshark results for validation.
 The project was also tested using automated tests [2].
-The following test cases were conducted on Windows WSL.
+The following test cases were conducted on Windows WSL (1-31) and on the provided reference Linux `IPK24` (32-34).

 Test Case 1 - ARP on loopback interface without filtering: